mickmis/mm-ing.ch/index.md

 title: MM Ingénieur-Conseil
 ---

-MM Ingénieur-Conseil, based in Lausanne (Switzerland), offers generalist consulting engineer services in software systems and their security to businesses and individuals.
+MM Ingénieur-Conseil, based in Geneva (Switzerland), offers generalist consulting engineer services in software systems and their security to businesses and individuals.

 ## Areas of expertise